-CAROLINE BREIDING
+CAROLINE BREIDING PRELIMINARY SUBDIVISION Lot 15, USS 3317 of the lots.
 Mr. Schmidt showed a plot plan, explaining that a lot of time has been spent on the road situation.
 The cul de sac has been moved down and the road straighten.
 Mrs. Breiding is also asking for a 10' setback for the existing house.
-It was pointed out that by moving the cul de sac, it was not hurting any developability of the lots. of the
+It was pointed out that by moving the cul de sac, it was not hurting any developability of the